Does the Moon Rise in the East

 Normal (~53 min/night) Harvest Moon (~25 min/night)

-Moonrise time across a 7-night sequence.
-Each night the Moon has moved 13.2° further east — Earth must chase it down, adding roughly 50 minutes each time.
-The Harvest Moon (shallow ecliptic angle) compresses this to ~25 minutes.
+Moonrise time across a 7-night sequence, using representative averages — illustrative, not an ephemeris.
+Each night the Moon has moved roughly 13.2° further east — Earth must chase it down, adding on the order of 50 minutes each time.
+The Harvest Moon (shallow ecliptic angle) compresses this to a smaller, more variable interval.

 The catch-up calculation